pollfish/docs/webplugin.md

 Pollfish.showFullSurvey();
 ```

-_If you call Pollfish.showIndicator or Pollfish.showFullSurvey and there is no available survey, they will return false._
+_If you call Pollfish.showIndicator or Pollfish.showFullSurvey and there is no available survey, they will show a no surveys found screen._

 **Hide the indicator and the full survey**